 Do you want to become a better dad or mom?
 Are you tired of getting parenting advice from so-called gurus or experts?
 Do you want to know parenting methods that truly work?
 If your answer to these questions is yes, then you definitely need to read this post.
 Here’s a list of effective and wise parenting verses straight from the Book of Proverbs!

 Child-rearing can be a controversial and big topic.
 In this day and age, it seems that everyone has their opinion.
-In midst of this noisy and distracted world, where do you get sound and wise parenting advice?
+In midst of this noisy and distracting world, where do you get sound and wise parenting advice?

 Thankfully, God didn’t leave us in the dark.
 There is much practical advice that you can glean from Bible.
 However, for this particular post, I just want us to focus on the book of Proverbs.